KadamovEugene/Banking-scorecards/README.md

 # Banking-scorecards
-Repository contains all needed functioins (Python) to create scorecard
+Repository contains all needed functioins (Python) to create scorecards and to check their stability